-Gauteng (for Ebenheizer) is a poetic theatre piece that brings South Africa’s cities to life as a fractured family through blending spoken word, live music, and satire.
+Gauteng (for Ebenhaezer) is a poetic theatre piece that brings South Africa’s cities to life as a fractured family through blending spoken word, live music, and satire.
 Gauteng and Kaapstad, estranged lovers, leave their “children"—Hillbrow, Yeoville, Maboneng, Sandton, and Msawawa.
 Streets and suburbs become living archives of trauma, memory, and resilience, capturing the contradictions of post-liberation South Africa.

 When Gauteng and Kaapstad separate, their children begin to fall apart: Hillbrow spirals into addiction, Yeoville dies, Maboneng is poisoned, and Sandton turns his back on the family.
 At home, the youngest, Msawawa, neglects his cousin Eskom, pushing the family further into darkness.
 Years later, Newtown returns to pick up the pieces.